Short answer

 The .com suffix is an open top-level domain.
 Anyone can register it.
 The official TDAC is reserved under .go.th, a restricted suffix that only Thai government entities can register.

-thailand-tdac.com is a reseller site.
-It charges roughly $29 USD to submit the free form on your behalf.
-It first appeared in our records in November 2025.
-It does typically file the real TDAC with your data, so you usually arrive with a valid QR code.
-You just paid $29 for something that takes 8 minutes and costs nothing.
+thailand-tdac.com is a commercial reseller.
+It typically files the real TDAC with your data, so you usually arrive with a valid QR code.
+You paid for something that takes 8 minutes and costs nothing on the official site.

 Is ivisa.com/thailand the official site?